Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (Center for Responsible AI), by the project DECOLLAGE (ERC-2022-CoG 101088763), and by FCT/MECI through national funds and when applicable cofunded EU funds under UID/50008: Instituto de Telecomunicações.
+This work is supported by the project DECOLLAGE (ERC-2022-CoG 101088763) and by FCT/MECI through national funds and when applicable cofunded EU funds under UID/50008: Instituto de Telecomunicações.
+We also thank the COLM reviewers, whose feedback made the paper considerably stronger.